Profile photo Debby Gawlitta

 In 2007, she moved to the department of Orthopaedics, University Medical Center in Utrecht, to work on bone and cartilage tissue regeneration within the Hospital's strategic impulse on regenerative medicine.
 During this postdoctoral period, she received a prestigious Veni grant (Dutch innovation grant) to pursue (endochondral) bone regeneration from a cartilage template with bone marrow-derived stem cells.

 In 2014, she moved to the department of 'Oral and Maxillofacial Surgery & Special Dental Care' to establish her own group focusing on craniomaxillofacial bone regeneration.
 She currently holds a position as Associate Professor, supervising her group in the RMCU (Regenerative Medicine Center Utrecht).
 In 2016, she received a start-up grant from the AO Foundation and in 2021 she received an OTP grant from NWO to extend and continue her endochondral research line in the XLbone project.
-She has published over 60 peer-reviewed papers.
+She has published over 75 peer-reviewed papers.
+She is also taking part in large national consortia, such as the 'Zwaartekracht' Program on 'Materials-driven Regeneration' and the SUMMIT 'Drive-RM'.

 Research groups